Custom Packaging Mockups & Prototypes

 - Color Proofing & Targets: A high-volume production run on a commercial printing press is a big investment.
 Marketers and designers want to make sure that color is just right before going on press.
 Doing test prints and submitting color targets to a printer is a great way to make sure a larger print run will go smoothly.

 - Trade Shows & Events: Mock-ups, prototypes and displays are critical to making an impact and leaving an impression at industry events and trade shows.
 They can help your booth stand out or provide a visual aid during presentations and conversations.

 In any of these cases, we’ll help you determine the solution needed and deliver it with quality, speed and excellent customer service.

 It is difficult to overstate the importance of prototypes to packaging.
 Packaging mock-ups and prototypes let you test out ideas to ensure they are viable.
 Prototypes help you catch and resolve any issues, including possible errors or problems with opening a package, before you invest the money in printing a large run of packaging materials.
 It is much more cost-effective to make tweaks and changes with mock-ups than with a product ready to head to the shelves.

 If you are a growing business, prototype product packaging can help you appeal to potential consumers, shareholders and investors.
 While you can describe your product to lenders and investors, it is much more impressive if you can present an exact replica of your product packaging that someone can touch and hold in their hands.

 A packaging prototype can also help you make mission-critical choices.
 Are you wondering which logo, marketing message or slogan would work best on each product?
 Are you considering different images or colors for some of your products?
-Mock-ups packaging lets you test these ideas on real packaging.
+Mock-up packaging and a prototype consultation with an expert will let you test these ideas on real packaging.
 It can be much easier to make a choice when you see what the final product would really look like.

 REQUEST A QUOTE